Investor Legal & General backs activist in Exxon proxy battle

-Britain's biggest asset manager, Legal & General, on Tuesday said it will vote for an activist hedge fund's board slate at Exxon Mobil's (XOM.N) shareholder meeting later this month, fueling a pitched fight over the oil major's future.
+HOUSTON, May 11 (Reuters) - Britain’s biggest asset manager, Legal & General, on Tuesday said it will vote for an activist hedge fund’s board slate at Exxon Mobil’s shareholder meeting later this month, fueling a pitched fight over the oil major’s future.

 Top U.S. oil producer Exxon is battling hedge fund Engine No. 1 over four seats on its 12-member board and the direction of the company.
 The fund has criticized Exxon’s poor returns, spending on fossil fuels and lack of clear plans for the energy transition.